-The TJPA currently utilizes and anticipates a continuing need for legal services and advice in areas including, but not limited to: general counsel; land use, land acquisition, real estate and redevelopment law; labor and employment law; construction law; public transit/transportation law; environmental law; public contracting law including federal procurements and compliance; legislative matters; risk management; and litigation services in all these areas, on an if-and-as-needed basis.
-To accomplish these goals, the TJPA requires representation of its interests through qualified firms with an expertise to provide a full range of legal services.
+The TJPA currently utilizes and anticipates a continuing need for legal services and advice in areas including, but not limited to: general counsel; land use, land acquisition, real estate and redevelopment law; labor and employment law; construction law, including human resources advice; construction law; public transit/transportation law; environmental law; public contracting law including federal and State of California procurement requirements and compliance; legislative matters; risk management; intellectual property; public and private finance; and litigation services in all these areas, on an if-and-as-needed basis.
+To accomplish these goals, the TJPA requires representation of its interests through qualified legal firms.

 The contracts to be negotiated will be for an initial five years with an option to extend for an additional three years, up to eight years total.
+The TJPA currently has contracts for legal services with Thompson Coburn LLP for advice on federally-related matters, and Sheppard, Mullin, Richter & Hampton LLP for retail counsel.
+These contracts have remaining terms and budgets such that the TJPA was not seeking proposals for these specialty areas in response to this RFP.